 The western perimeter road (Moort Rise) provides access to all lots.
-The road network adjoining the site is outlined in Appendix F.
+The public road network surrounds the entire site and is outlined in Appendix G.

 This proposal complies with the performance criteria by applying the following acceptable solutions:

 Acceptable Solution A2.1: Two Access Routes